dr-joe-wirth/phantasm/README.md

     python3 <path to phantasm>/phantasm.py check

+If no error occurs, then all dependencies are properly installed.

 ## 2. Running PHANTASM
-A [detailed tutorial](https://github.com/dr-joe-wirth/phantasm/blob/master/docker_build_files/README.md#3-running-phantasm) exists for the Docker image.
+A [detailed tutorial](https://github.com/dr-joe-wirth/phantasm/blob/master/docker_build_files/README.md#3-running-phantasm) exists for the Docker image and the instructions are identical for using the `conda` installation.
 The only major difference between running phantasm natively and running phantasm in a Docker container is that the command `phantasm` should be replaced with `python3 <path to phantasm>/phantasm.py`.
 Alternatively, you can add the following line to your bash profile (.profile, .bashrc, etc.) which will allow your terminal to call phantasm with the command `phantasm`.
 Keep in mind that you will need to reload your terminal for the changes to take effect.

     alias phantasm='python3 <absolute path to phantasm>/phantasm.py'